Search

 Buying basics for foreigners

-Coastal property in Mexico sits within the restricted zone, so most foreign buyers use a bank trust, known as a fideicomiso, to hold title through a Mexican bank.
+Coastal property in Mexico sits within the "restricted zone," so most foreign buyers use a bank trust, known as a fideicomiso, to hold title through a Mexican bank.
 Some investors use corporate structures for specific scenarios.
-Work with a licensed real‑estate attorney and a notario público to keep your transaction secure.
+Work with a licensed real‑estate attorney to keep your transaction secure.

 Due diligence is essential.
-Title searches, updated surveys and confirmation of water rights and access easements are standard steps.
-Mexico’s public maritime‑terrestrial zone governs the strip of land adjacent to the sea, which affects setbacks, dune protection and public access.
-Do not assume your ownership extends to the high tide line, and always confirm local rules before planning construction or shoreline improvements.
+Title searches and updated surveys are standard steps.
+Mexico’s public maritime‑terrestrial zone (ZOFEMAT) governs the strip of land adjacent to the sea, which affects setbacks, dune protection and public access.
+Do not assume your ownership extends to the high tide line, and always confirm federal laws before planning construction or shoreline improvements.

 Here is a quick checklist to start conversations with your advisor and attorney: